Disentangling the web of rules, controls and audits

 The Internal Control Paradox

-Many organizations protect themselves against misconduct by way of their internal control frameworks.
-This approach focusses on policies, procedures, internal and external audit activities and other forms of monitoring.
+Many organisations protect themselves against misconduct by way of their internal control frameworks.
+This approach focusses on policies, procedures, internal and external audit activities, and other forms of monitoring.

 Layer upon layer of internal controls have been compounded by new regulations which impose additional compliance burdens and increase internal bureaucracy.
 When an incident is identified, the typical response is to understand what has gone wrong and implement more controls to mitigate the newly identified risks one by one.
 Herewith creating an inextricable web of rules, procedures and audits.

-Due to this web of rules, procedures and audits, employees are having difficulties doing their work.
+Due to this web of rules, procedures and audits, employees encounter difficulties completing their work.
 Because of the complex processes, mistakes occur more frequently.
 Second, employees will find creative ways to circumvent the web because detection decreases as the layers of the web grow.
-Finally, this web of rules and procedures have a negative impact on the rationalization of employees; it indicates that the organization is full of unethical employees.
+Finally, this web of rules and procedures creates a negative impact on the rationalization of employees; it indicates that the organisation is full of unethical employees.
 This may push a law-abiding employee over the tipping point to become a fraudulent employee.